-L. SUBSEQUENT EVENTS
+M. SUBSEQUENT EVENTS

-STEM has evaluated subsequent events through March 5, 2020, the date at which the financial statements were available for issuance, and has determined that except or issuance of a new term loan described in Note E, there are no additional subsequent events requiring disclosure.
+STEM has evaluated subsequent events through January 25, 2021, the date at which the financial statements were available for issuance, and has determined that there are no subsequent events requiring disclosure.

 REQUIRED SUPPLEMENTARY INFORMATION

 STEM PREPARATORY ACADEMY REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF THE PROPORTIONATE SHARE OF NET PENSION LIABILITY (ASSET) FISCAL YEAR ENDED JUNE 30,